 With regard to this, both human and animal studies indicate promising results suggesting that CBD has anti-inflammatory and analgesic properties.

-Arthritis Pain: One of the most significant benefits of CBD oil is for people trying to cope with arthritis pain, and the research by the European Journal of Pain in 2016 validates the same.
+Arthritis Pain: One of the most significant potential benefits of CBD oil is for people trying to cope with arthritis pain, and the research by the European Journal of Pain in 2016 validates the same.
 This study found that topical application of CBD gel for over four days showed no side effects and significantly reduced joint pain, swelling, and inflammation in rats suffering from arthritis.
 Another research published in the Journal Pain in 2017, noted how the CBD gel inhibited joint pain in rats with osteoarthritis.

-Chronic Pain: CBD oil has been observed to alleviate chronic pains as well.
+Chronic Pain: CBD oil has been observed to possible alleviate chronic pains as well.
 A report from the National Academies of Sciences, Engineering, and Medicine (NASEM) published that there was conclusive and substantial evidence on the treatment of multiple sclerosis-related muscle spasms along with chronic pain and nausea after chemotherapy.

 There also is a study by the Pediatric Dermatology in 2018 on kids with EpidermolysisBullosa, showing faster healing and reduction of pain.
 CBD was administered in the form of oil, cream, and spray, which is usually recommended for kids only under rare circumstances.